meetbrij/python-notes/README.md

-# Notes on Python Programming
+# Python Programming for Data Science and Machine Learning

 The notes below covers basic concepts of python programming.
 But it is not aimed at absolute beginners.
 The notes below would be helpful for someone who has experience in writing code using programming language like javascript, java, c, ruby etc. To understand the notes below one should be familiar with basic programming concepts like variables, operators, loops, conditionals, arrays, lists and functions.